ClaireinCode/keys/README.md

 This project started as a personal project to put my skills to the test.
 It's still a work in progress with updates and a reworking of the design coming soon!

+To see what I'm up to in regards to the redesign, check out my work on Figma: https://www.figma.com/file/y7g2AySJdzxqS3iCvHNhM4/Untitled?type=design&node-id=1%3A4&mode=design&t=prj73FBnjP2J7PHw-1

 ## Screenshots

 ![keys_screenshot](./keys_screenshots/Landing.png "Keys Landing Page")